 The axis reference system of the accelerometer sensor according to the wearable device arrangement (located on the left wrist) is shown in Figure 2.
 The fixed accelerometer has been mounted at the end of the handlebar.

-The STM32F401RE Nucleo board [23] is responsible of the data recording, carried out at the sampling frequency of 400 Hz, which accomplish with the adoption of several methods for data compression in order to reduce the power consumption and the computational burden [24]-[26].
-The communication channel used for the data transfer are a Bluetooth bridge with the wearable device and the SPI with the fixed accelerometer.
-As for data logging, a suitable data acquisition system was designed for storing the data collected by the STM32F401RE Nucleo Board.
+The STM32F401RE Nucleo board [23] was responsible for the data recording, carried out at the sampling frequency of 400 Hz, which was accomplished through the adoption of several methods of data compression in order to reduce the power consumption and the computational burden [24]-[26].
+The communication channels used for data transfer were a Bluetooth bridge with the wearable device and the SPI with the fixed accelerometer.
+As for data logging, a suitable data acquisition system was designed to store the data collected by the STM32F401RE Nucleo board.
 The data acquired at a frequency of 400 Hz are: